 - Visit the dentist every six months for a checkup and professional cleaning.
 Regular visits will not only help detect possible dental problems in their early stages, but also will help your child feel more comfortable going to the dentist.

 - If your child is involved in any contact sport or recreational activity, he or she should always wear a mouthguard.
-Examples of contact sports include football, field hockey, ice hockey, baseball, basketball, softball, wrestling, soccer, lacrosse, rugby, in-line skating and martial arts.
+Examples of contact sports include, but are not limited to, football, field hockey, ice hockey, baseball, basketball, softball, wrestling, soccer, lacrosse, rugby, in-line skating and martial arts.

-Learning about oral health can be informative and fun at the same time for kids of all ages.
+Learning about oral health can be informative and fun for kids of all ages.
 Visit PDA's online Kids' Corner at www.padental.org/kidscorner for interactive games and activities, information on brushing and flossing, answers to frequently asked questions, nutritional information and more.

 If you are a parent, don't forget to visit PDA's online Patient Resource Center at www.padental.org/patientinformation.
-The Patient Resource Center is a great source of information on a variety of oral health topics from caring for baby teeth to what to expect at your child's first dental visit and many more.
-If you have specific questions about your child's oral health, please talk with your dentist.
+The Patient Resource Center is a great source of information on a variety of oral health topics from caring for baby teeth to what to expect at your child's first dental visit.
+If you have specific questions about your child's oral health, please speak with your dentist.

 About the Pennsylvania Dental Association